Email FacebookTwitterMenu burgerClose thin

 Variable Annuities

 Variable annuities invest your funds in different securities, such as stocks and bonds.
-Without a guaranteed rate of return, payouts fluctuate based on the performance of these underlying investments.
+Without a guaranteed rate of return, payouts fluctuate with the performance of the underlying investments.

 Because of this, variable annuities generally require a higher risk tolerance, as they carry greater exposure to market risk but offer potentially higher returns than fixed annuities.